Method 1: Using Microsoft Photos App

 Step 3: Drag and drop images to the empty Editor area.

-Step 4: From the menu that pops open at the top-right corner, click on Resize and change the width and height of the image.
-Hit Apply.
+Step 4: From the menu that pops up at the top-right corner, click on Resize and change the width and height of the image.
+Then, hit Apply.

 Step 5: Press Ctrl + S shortcut to open the Save menu.
 Use a JPEG Quality slider to reduce image size.
 Click Save.

-While PhotoScape X is free to use, some of the editing features are locked behind a paywall.
-You need to pay $39.99 for the Pro version.
+While PhotoScape X is free, some editing features are behind a paywall.
+The Pro version costs $39.99.

 Was this helpful?